Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 • total market value: $800

-Remember: While the amount of CESG and the SAGES will be in proportion to the total value of funds transferred, the CLB is accounted for separately.
+Remember: While the amount of CESG will be in proportion to the total value of funds transferred, the CLB is accounted for separately.
 The subscriber can choose to transfer all, part or none of the CLB at the time of the transfer.
 If they do transfer the CLB, it must be attributed to the beneficiary for whom it was directed and meet specific conditions governing its transfer.

 9.4.1.4.
 Partial transfers subject to transfer conditions